-Those of you in the 1301 and 1302 in-class lectures classes (F2F not ONL) will write an argumentative essay and enjoy it.
+Those of you in the 1301 and 1302 in-class lectures classes (F2F not ONL) will write an argumentative essay.
 For ideas on contested historical questions, you will use the Memory Hole Link on the tab above and pick a topic under either the 1301 or 1302 column, depending on which course you’re in.
 The essay will be at least five paragraphs and will probably come in around 3-4 pages double-spaced with 12-pt., New York Times font (often listed as Times, New Roman).
 It will address a question that informed people disagree on and you’ll show what light history sheds on the topic.
 A key theme will be to address what various interpreters emphasize (cherry pick) or leave out (flush down the memory hole) when making their points.
 We will discuss the papers more in class, but I encourage everyone to come and discuss their research with me during office hours if you are having any problems getting started.
 It must concern American history, from 1492-1877 or thereabouts for 1301 and 1877 to the present for 1302.
 Check the Course Syllabus: Calendar for due dates.
 I use hard deadlines because they are more similar to what many of you will encounter in the workplace.
 If you feel hard deadlines are unfair, finish the paper a week ahead of time just in case.

 Submission & Grade